-Our refined treatment of bulges and our larger sample compared to these previous studies allows us to re-evaluate this possible effect more reliably.
-As we have noted, we allowed for the more spherical shapes of bulges using two-dimensional photometric decompositions that took into account, where necessary, the contributions of bars.
-We also treated bulges as spherical in their potentials, such that the forces in the plain are properly estimated.
+Our refined treatment of bulges and our larger sample compared to these previous studies allows us to reevaluate this possible effect more reliably.
+As we have noted, we allowed for the more spherical shapes of bulges using twodimensional photometric decompositions that took into account, where necessary, the contributions of bars.
+We also treated bulges as spherical in their potentials, such that the forces in the plane are properly estimated.
 In Buta & Block (2001) and Block et al. (2001), bulges were assumed to be as flat as disks, which overestimated their radial forces in the plane.

-Figure 13 shows the correlation of $< Q_g >$ with RC3 revised Hubble type in our present sample.
+Figure 13 shows the correlation of $\langle Q_g \rangle$ with RC3 revised Hubble type in our present sample.
 The filled circles show the averages with no dark halo correction, while the crosses show the averages with a halo correction.
 Table 5 also summarizes the numerical values for no halo correction.
-This plot does appear to detect a type-dependence in our measured maximum relative gravitational torques.
-For early-type spirals (T=0-3, or S0/a-Sb), $< Q_g > = 0.177\pm0.014$, while for late-type spirals (T=4-9, or Sbc-Sm), $< Q_g > = 0.258\pm0.015$.
+This plot does appear to detect a type dependence in our measured maximum relative gravitational torques.
+For early-type spirals (T = 0-3, or S0/a-Sb), $\langle Q_g \rangle = 0.177 \pm 0.014$, while for late-type spirals $(T = 4-9, \text{ or Sbc-Sm}), \langle Q_g \rangle = 0.258 \pm 0.015$.
 A halo correction reduces these means only slightly, to 0.169 for S0/a-Sb and 0.247 for Sbc-Sm.
-The difference between early and late-type spirals appears to be significant.
-As shown in Figure 13 and Table 4, the effect persists even when the sample is divided by de Vaucouleurs family, and has the same trend in the sense that early-types have lower average Q_g .
-This suggests that early-type spirals do indeed have diluted maximum relative gravitational torques, an effect which must contribute to the observed scatter of Q_g among the three de Vaucouleurs families.
+The difference between early- and late-type spirals appears to be significant.
+As shown in Figure 13 and Table 4, the effect persists even when the sample is divided into de Vaucouleurs families, and it has the same trend in the sense that early types have lower average Q_g values.
+This suggests that early-type spirals do indeed have diluted maximum relative gravitational torques, an effect that must contribute to the observed scatter of Q_g among the three de Vaucouleurs families.

 In interpreting this result, the first question one might ask is how reliable the bulge decompositions are.
-Since we used a sophisticated two-dimensional decomposition allowing for a bulge, a disk, and a bar in the fit, we believe the decompositions are as good as we will be able to make them.
-The referee argues that bulge subtraction is delicate and not unique, and that if the bulge participates in the bar instability (as in the box/peanut shape), then its impact may not be reliably treated.
+Since we used a sophisticated two-dimensional decomposition allowing for a bulge, a disk, and a bar in the fit, we believe the decompositions are as good as we can make them.
+The referee argues that bulge subtraction is delicate and not unique and that if the bulge participates in the bar instability (as in the box/peanut shape), then its impact may not be reliably treated.
 This is a valid concern.
-However, Laurikainen & Salo (2002) have tested a radius-dependent scaleheight that simulates a peanut-shaped distribution in the sense that the vertical scaleheight increases towards the outer parts of the bar by an amount similar to that observed in real galaxies.
-This was found to affect Q_q estimates by only about 5%.
+However, Laurikainen & Salo (2002) have tested a radius-dependent scale height that simulates a peanut-shaped distribution in the sense that the vertical scale height increases toward the outer parts of the bar by an amount similar to that observed in real galaxies.
+This was found to affect Q_g estimates by only about 5%.